 The dolphins were dusky dolphins, smaller than bottlenose, grey with a white stripe.
 Like all dophins they were smart and curious.
 And they were completely wild.
 We did not bait them in with food, only got their attention with our terrible singing.
 Such noise we all made!
 Humming and singing and talking through our snorkel masks.
 Surely the dolphins must have wondered where we’d all learned to sing!

 In the beginning I just made noise like everyone else, but at some point, I thought I would be better actually trying to sound good; maybe the dolphins would come see who was making the sounds that were different.
 So I sang actual songs… row, row, row your boat…. or happy birthday to you….or jingle bells, etc. (It was January, but so what?)
-I tried to sing my best, hoping I could set myself apart from the other swimmers and make the dolphins come to see who new-0113was making such a lovely sound ( only in my dreams can I sing well but that never stops me.)
+I tried to sing my best, hoping I could set myself apart from the other swimmers and make the dolphins come to see who was making such a lovely sound ( only in my dreams can I sing well but that never stops me.)

 When the first one came over to me I was so excited I wanted to leap with joy!
 I wanted to leap out of the water and twirl and spin and make a giant splash then do it all over again.
 The excitement was overpowering.
 Amazing.
 A wild dolphin was here to check me out.
 He moved around me, and I joined him.